jim-schwoebel/allie/annotation/readme.md

 ![](https://github.com/jim-schwoebel/allie/blob/master/annotation/helpers/assets/label.png)

-You can simply annotate using the command-line interface here:
+You can simply annotate by typing this into the terminal:

 ```python3
 cd /Users/jim/desktop/allie